jayasuryat/dowel/README.md

 Like `List<Map<String, List<@Dowel class>>>`

 ## `Dowel` ships with `lint` rules
-`Dowel` ships with `lint` rules and these rules cover all of the basic issues and will warn you even before you might compile the code.
+`Dowel` ships with `lint` rules which cover all of the basic scenarios and will warn you even before you might compile the code.

 And for the things that `lint` doesn't catch, like issues with unsupported types of properties, meaningful error messages will be logged from KSP to nudge you in the right direction.